servicetitan/Stl.Fusion/docs/tutorial/Intro.md

 the updates, and if it's something shared amoung multiple clients, you may thing of this as a "topic".

-Of course I don't mean SignalR is completely useless with Fusion - there are some scenarios where you could still benefit from it - e.g. if you really want to deliver the update as quickly as possible, SignalR could be a better choice: currently there is no way to tell Fusion to push the update together with invalidation message, so any update requires a explicit round-trip after the invalidation.
+Of course I don't mean SignalR is absolutely useless with Fusion - there are scenarios where you could still benefit from it - e.g. if you really want to deliver the update as quickly as possible, SignalR could be a better choice: currently there is no way to tell Fusion to push the update together with invalidation message, so any update requires a explicit round-trip after the invalidation.
 Later you will learn why this is behaviour is actually quite reasonable, but nevertheless, there are cases when this could be a deal breaker.

-Obvoiusly, we consider addressing this in future.
+We consider addressing this particular scenario in future, but even if this is done, there always be other cases and reasons to prefer X over Fusion.
+It can't be a silver bullet, even though it tries really hard to be the one :)

 ### Fusion and Blazor = ❤